Pennsylvania Families Increasingly Depend on Nurse Practitioners for Primary Care

 In states with Full Practice Authority, NPs see more Medicare patients.[xii]

-PCNP and almost every major health care stakeholder group in Pennsylvania have endorsed legislation – Senate Bill 25 and House Bill 100 – to permanently eliminate the current mandate and move to a modern process for NP licensure.
-This modern policy, called Full Practice Authority, has been adopted by 22 states including Maryland.
+PCNP and almost every major health care stakeholder group in Pennsylvania has endorsed legislation – Senate Bill 25 – to permanently eliminate the current mandate and move to a modern process for NP licensure.
+This modern policy, called Full Practice Authority, has been adopted by 23 states including Maryland.
 Endorsements include The Hospital and Healthsystem Association of Pennsylvania, AARP Pennsylvania, the Pennsylvania Homecare Association and SEIU Healthcare Pennsylvania; free market advocates like the Commonwealth Foundation and Americans for Prosperity; the Pennsylvania Rural Health Association; newspaper editorial boards; and many, many more.

 Pennsylvania should fully leverage the primary care workforce of the present.
 Enacting Full Practice Authority for NPs will increase access to primary health care, especially for those who need it most.